Robert Continetti

 Research Interests

-Transient species, including reactive free radicals and molecular clusters, play central roles in governing the chemical behavior of complex systems.
-We seek to characterize these species by using a variety of techniques, including mass spectrometry, photoelectron and photofragment spectroscopies and the measurement of scattering cross-sections.
+The traditional focus of the lab has been on studies of the transient species, including reactive free radicals and molecular clusters, that play central roles in governing the chemical behavior of complex systems.
+We characterize these species by using a variety of techniques, including mass spectrometry, photoelectron and photofragment spectroscopies and the measurement of scattering cross-sections.
 These experiments provide critical tests of modern electronic structure and dynamics calculations, and in the case of three-body dissociation, new types of experimental data on the dynamics of these processes.

 Primary Research Area